electra01/electra-pay/docs/index.md

 # Help us get there faster!

 We're working hard to enable merchants to accept lightning fast payments with low fees using electra.
-And we're hoping project will be a great addition to the electra ecosystem.
+And we're this hoping project will be a great addition to the electra ecosystem.

 If you're a member of the Electra community and love Electra as much as we do, help us get there faster by donating ECA to the project: